top of page

 “I’m just wondering where the old Sandon Hotel bar ended up in Spokane,” he wrote.
 “I heard that it was moved to Spokane.
 Mainly just curious and would like to see if it’s still there.”

-Lupito later added he’s loved the area since he was a kid and he and his wife took their daughters to Sandon many times when they were little.
+Lupito later told me he’s loved the area since he was a kid and he and his wife took their daughters to Sandon many times when they were little.

 I replied that at least a couple of Sandon bars were salvaged and moved, and I knew where one was, but not the other.
 This was the first I’d heard one might be in Spokane.
 It set me on an odyssey.